Energy Management

 Center for Maryland Agriculture | Gold | New Construction |

-Dundalk Community Center | Silver | New Construction—Major Renovation |
+Dundalk Community Center | Silver | Major Renovation |

 Jacksonville Recreation and Senior Center | Certified | New Construction |

-Liberty Center | Certified | Commercial Interiors |
+Liberty Center CCBC Job Training/Workforce Development | Certified | Commercial Interiors |

-Perry Hall Branch, Baltimore County Public Library | Silver | New Construction |
+Perry Hall Public Library | Silver | New Construction |

-Randallstown Community Center | Certified | New Construction |
+Randallstown Community Center | Under Final Review | New Construction |

 Sollers Point Multipurpose Center | Gold | New Construction |

-Energy efficiency and conservation programs, passive building design features, LEED, and more are key to:
+Energy efficiency and conservation programs, passive building design features, LEED and more are key to:

 - Reducing demand and increasing the feasibility of providing energy entirely through renewable and sustainable resources